Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 In case of a snapshot and its revisions, you need to deal with a single entity.
 In case of assets and relationships, even in case of smaller designs, the number of entities will be quite big.

-The approach of downloading everything (`assets:sync` and `relationships:sync`) and dealing with it on the client side is a viable approach, and it's facilitated by an option of getting everything concurently through provided list of URLs (`assets:sync-urls` and `relationships:sync-urls`).
+The approach of downloading everything (`assets:sync` and `relationships:sync`) and dealing with it on the client side is a viable approach, and it's facilitated by an option of getting everything concurrently through a provided list of URLs (`assets:sync-urls` and `relationships:sync-urls`).

 However, a lot of effort and time can be saved if everything is performed at a server level, especially when you know what you're looking for.